Slave trade in the United States: Law

 In the early 19th century several slave states had unenforced statutes prohibiting the interstate slave trade in hopes of minimizing the increase of black populations within those states.
-These laws were undermined in many ways; for example, "Hamburg, South Carolina was built up just opposite Augusta, for the purpose of furnishing slaves to the planters of Georgia.
+These laws were undermined in many ways; according to one contemporary newspaper: Hamburg, South Carolina was built up just opposite Augusta, for the purpose of furnishing slaves to the planters of Georgia.
 Augusta is the market to which the planters of Upper and Middle Georgia bring their cotton; and if they want to purchase negroes, they step over into Hamburg and do so.
 There are two large houses there, with piazzas in front to expose the 'chattels' to the public during the day, and yards in rear of them where they are penned up at night like sheep, so close that they can hardly breathe, with bull-dogs on the outside as sentinels.
-They sometimes have thousands here for sale, who in consequence of their number suffer most horribly."
-Similarly, in Alabama, a historian explained in 1845 that a ban had been undermined to the point that it was ultimately abandoned entirely: "...The people of Alabama at one time became alarmed at the evils which they properly anticipated would grow out of this traffic.
+They sometimes have thousands here for sale, who in consequence of their number suffer most horribly.Similarly, in Alabama, a historian explained in 1845 that a ban had been undermined to the point that it was ultimately abandoned entirely: The people of Alabama at one time became alarmed at the evils which they properly anticipated would grow out of this traffic.
 Their Legislators enacted laws against it, and for a short time they exercised salutary restraints; but soon they were evaded.
 The Creek Nation was then an Indian Territory, under the jurisdiction of the General Government, lying immediately on our eastern border.
 Here Negro Traders sought a shield for their operations, and our citizens went there to make purchases.
-Worn out at last with such subterfuges and shifts, the Legislature repealed this restrictive law..."
-When Louisiana banned slave traders from out of state in 1832, Austin Woolfolk set up operations at Fort Adams, Mississippi, which was the first steamboat landing beyond the state line.
+Worn out at last with such subterfuges and shifts, the Legislature repealed this restrictive law When Louisiana banned slave traders from out of state in 1832, Austin Woolfolk set up operations at Fort Adams, Mississippi, which was the first steamboat landing beyond the state line.
 Similarly, the organizing act for Mississippi Territory prohibited the introduction of slaves from outside the U.S. but "the foreign trade ban seems to have been ignored."